Hardwick, Cambridgeshire

 Hardwick Community Primary School is the local pre- and primary school for children in Hardwick.
 Children of secondary school age usually go on to attend Comberton Village College, located in Comberton, southwest of Hardwick.

 The village shop and post office are also on Cambridge Road.
 A beauticians nearby took over the site, after significant refurbishment, of another village shop which had failed and lain empty for some years.

 The village has mains gas, sewage and water for most residents, though some off the main estate are not on mains gas.

 Telephone and Internet service are provided using BT's infrastructure, focussed on the Madingley telephone (area code 01954), which is on the corner of Cambridge Road and St. Neots Road.
 PSTN and ADSL2/2+ services are provided by the exchange, and there are two FTTC (VDSL2/2+) cabinets.
 NTL/Virgin abandoned plans to fit cable TV about 1990 when their initial expansion plans ran out of cash, although they do have communication trunks running along St. Neots Road.
 The old parts of the village have their telephone and/or optical fibre internet delivered over poles, whilst the 70's part of the village has its telephone cabling buried, sometimes without ducting and no optical fibre available.
 The most recent parts have optical fibre in underground ducts.
+Cambridge Fibre are intending to offer Internet service and have been building infrastructure.

 There are a number of local businesses at the edge, based on St Neots Road, in Newton House and Broadway House.
 In November 2006 part of Newton House burned down, destroying a takeaway food outlet and a Turkish restaurant, while the rest of the building has been left unoccupied pending reconstruction work.
 Broadway House is home to several businesses.
-The adjacent property is the Conservative Party headquarters for Cambridgeshire.
-Further west on St Neots Road a cafe, a beauty salon, a pet shop, a car repair/maintenance garage and an agricultural machinery merchant can be found.
+The adjacent property was the Conservative Party headquarters for Cambridgeshire.
+Further west on St Neots Road a café, a beauty salon, a pet shop, gym, a car repair/maintenance garage, medical clinic and an agricultural machinery merchant can be found.

 In 2006 to 2007 the A428 was improved with a new section of dual carriageway, replacing the section of single carriageway, past Cambourne to Caxton Gibbet.
 Around the same time the postcode was changed from CB3 to CB23 for this sector.